 If your students have a full grasp of this orientation on participation, they will be conscious of it and so they will strive hard to participate.
 This will also help you design your future teaching strategies and decisions.

-5. Make Lesson Presentations Interesting and Ask Open-ended Questions
+6. Make Lesson Presentations Interesting and Ask Open-Ended Questions

-When students are interested in our presentations, it arouses their curiosity and makes them pursue learning, delving more and deciphering concepts.
-The more you do it, the more you sustain students’ interests to learn more.
-Furthermore, asking open-ended questions in the process will enhance students creative and critical thinking skills.
+When students are interested in our presentations, it arouses their curiosity and makes them pursue learning, delving more, and deciphering concepts.
+The more you do it, the more you sustain students’ interest to learn more.
+Furthermore, asking open-ended questions in the process will enhance students’ creative and critical thinking skills.
 More open-ended questions, more student participation.

 Meanwhile, tapping into your art of questioning expertise will also encourage students to ask thought-provoking questions.
 By simply asking, ‘What do you think?”
 “What should be done?”
 “What would happen if…” will help them explore their thoughts and aim to answer.

-The lesson preliminaries should ignite student curiosity about what to transpire.
-Their anticipation and curiosity makes them more curious.
+Lesson preliminaries should ignite student curiosity about what to transpire.
+Their anticipation and curiosity make them more curious.
 Hence, they pursue to learn more and to get more inquisitive.

 Why should we encourage students to ask questions?
 Learn its value and watch this video.

-Initiating a creative interaction in the classroom is one of your great concerns as a teacher.
+Encouraging students to raise questions is a powerful tool for fostering their intellectual growth and curiosity.
+Likewise, initiating creative interaction in the classroom is one of your great concerns as a teacher.
 It makes sense if your students develop their critical thinking skills.
 I know that formulating insightful questions is a skill that all students can develop and you can do a lot to help them become critical thinkers.

 Remember, an active mind is always probing and discovering, so we should be glad if a student raises a hand.
 It should not infuriate us but rather make us feel good because our presentation interests the learners.
 Hence, our strategy works!